SimulationEverywhere/Crazyfly/README.md

 ## Folders description

 The original project has been modified in the following way:

--`Makefile`: Modified to enable C++ code.
+- `Makefile`: Modified to enable C++ code.
--`src/init/main.cpp`: Replaced the original `main.c`.
+- `src/init/main.cpp`: Replaced the original `main.c`.
--`src/pdevs_model/`: Contains the PDEVS model (atomic components, ports, etc.).
+- `src/pdevs_model/`: Contains the PDEVS model (atomic components, ports, etc.).
--`src/lib/ecdboost/`: Contains the ECDBoost library (which is itself a git submodule).
+- `src/lib/ecdboost/`: Contains the ECDBoost library (which is itself a git submodule).
--`docs/`: Contains some relevant documentation and old material.
+- `docs/`: Contains some relevant documentation and old material.

 ## Dependencies